-RHODES is an independent commercial art gallery located in the heart of Soho, London.
-Operating from our split-level boutique space that was until very recently Lawrence Alkin Gallery and prior to that, originally the TomTom Gallery.
+RHODES is an independent commercial art gallery located in the heart of London.
+Operating from our split-level boutique space that was until recently Lawrence Alkin Gallery and prior to that, originally the TomTom Gallery.

 Contemporary, urban, street and pop art; we don’t distinguish or discriminate, but embrace and look to display visually engaging exhibitions from a hybrid of artistic disciplines.

 The gallery’s core principal of offering affordable original artworks and limited editions is combined with the belief that the work on display must have a strong visual impact and high quality production.
 This is what unites all of the artwork we sell and artists we work with; many experiment with a variety of different media from a multitude of backgrounds and disciplines.